 Master of Education (M.Ed.)

 One of the most popular options for teachers looking to further their education is the Master of Education (M.Ed.) degree.
 This degree is designed for educators who want to improve their teaching skills and knowledge.

 There are several diverse types of M.Ed. programs available, depending on your area of interest.
 You can choose to focus on a specific subject area, or you can pursue a general program that covers a variety of topics.
-There are also online M.Ed. programs available, which can be a great option for busy teachers.
+There are also Masters in Teaching online programs available, which can be a great option for busy teachers.

 Master of Arts in Teaching (MAT)

 If you’re interested in teaching at the collegiate level or you want to pursue a career in research, the Master of Arts in Teaching (MAT) degree may be a good option for you.
 This degree is focused on preparing students for careers in teaching and research.

 In general, the MAT degree program will require you to complete coursework in pedagogy, research methods, and your chosen content area.
 You’ll also need to complete a practicum or student teaching experience.
 After you’ve completed your degree requirements, you’ll be eligible to apply for jobs as a professor or researcher at a college or university.

 If you’re interested in pursuing a career in teaching but you don’t want to commit to a full-time teaching position, you may want to consider becoming an adjunct professor.
 Adjunct professors typically teach one or two courses at a college or university on a part-time basis.
 This can be a great way to get started in your collegiate teaching career while still having time to pursue other interests.

 The Benefits of Pursuing Higher Education

 As a teacher, you know that learning is a lifelong process.
 By pursuing higher education, you’re modeling that for your students.
 In addition, there are many practical benefits to furthering your education as a teacher.